jellevink/courseware/topics/networking/modules/ip-address/README.md

 |`224.0.0.0 - 239.255.255.255`|IP multicasting, e.g. for streaming media|
 |`240.0.0.0 - 255.255.255.254`|reserved for future usage|
 |`255.255.255.255`|local broadcast|

+#### IPv4 Structure
+An IPv4 address is made up of two groups of bits.

+The first, more significant group of bits is the **network prefix**, which identifies an entire network (or sub-network) - it is also *static* and immutable.

+The least significant set forms the **host identifier**, which specifies a particular interface of a host on that network - this is *variable* and therefore can be changed when necessary.

+This division is used for two reasons - firstly, it is the basis of traffic routing between IP networks (which is discussed later in this module); secondly, it's used for address allocation purposes.

 #### IPv6
 Eventually, we will run out of IP addresses.